eggheads/eggdrop/doc/sphinx_source/using/accounts.rst

 Best-Effort Account Tracking
 ----------------------------
 If a server only supports some, but not all, of the required capabilities, Eggdrop will switch to 'best effort' account tracking.
-This means Eggdrop will update account statuses whenever it sees account information, but Eggdrop cannnot guarantee the accuracy of account association at any given time.
+This means Eggdrop will update account statuses whenever it sees account information, but in this mode Eggdrop cannnot guarantee that all account associations are up to date.

 If a server does not support extended-join, Eggdrop will not be able to determine the account associated with a user when they join.
 Eggdrop can update this information by sending a WHOX to the server.